mfrasca/ecto/guides/howtos/Navigating Relations.md

 The evaluation of the above lines splits the `plant.code` field in SQL, not any more in Elixir as we were doing.
 The `fragment` clause lets us write SQL, and pass it to Ecto.
-Notice how we are using the `~S` sigil, to avoid escaping of `\` which we need in our SQL fragment.
+Notice how we are using the `~S` sigil, to prevent Elixir from interpreting the `\` escape character: we need them verbatim in our SQL fragment.
 Also notice how we are now assuming that our SQL engine provides that `substring` function, which is most likely the case but who knows maybe also not.

 A consequence of letting the engine decide the `id`, is that we now need to join the two tables to retrieve the `accession.id` value corresponding to an `accession.code`.
-With our naïve approach, we found this information from the `"plant"` table.
-This is again a task we can accomplish by `fragment`:
+With our naïve approach, this information was implicitly available from the `"plant"` table.

+We have learned how to use `fragment`, let's now learn when not to use it.
+Consider the following code:

 ```
 q = from(p in "plant",